MMathisLab/FreelyMovingVR4Mice/docs/VisualDiscrim.md

 There are four main functions within the script that control different aspects of the game:

-1. set_channel() - this is called at the beginning of each trail and can be used to send parameters to the unity game.
+1. ```set_channel()``` - this is called at the beginning of each trail and can be used to send parameters to the unity game.
-2. get_action() - this function is called on every frame and its output is sent as "actions" to the unity game.
-In our case of wanting to use a freely moving animal to control the game this function runs a DLClive processor on the incoming video stream from the behavioral cameras to extract out the animals x,y positions and its heading angle.
+2. ```get_action()``` - this function is called on every frame and its output is sent as "actions" to the unity game.
+In our case of wanting to use a freely moving animal to control the game this function calls another function that reads the DLC data from a socket which the DLClivegui is sending data to.
+Currently, this data is the animals x,y positions and its heading angle.
 These coordinates from the images are then mapped to game coordinates and sent to the unity game to control the game cameras, changing how the environment is rendered on the screens.
-3. check_reward() - this function is called on every frame and checks if a reward has been given within the unity game.
+3. ```check_reward()``` - this function is called on every frame and checks if a reward has been given within the unity game.
 If it has the function sends a command to the teensy to deliver a water reward.
-4. get_data() - this function is called when the "save task data" button within the GUI is pressed at the end of an experiment.
+4. ```get_data()``` - this function is called when the "save task data" button within the GUI is pressed at the end of an experiment.
 This saves the data into a pickle file with the mouse_name that is defined in the GUI, followed by the data and the attempt (Dodo_170722_1.pkl)

 If you want to modify the task handling you can edit the code within these functions to change how the task runs.